rfo909/CFT/doc/Reference.md

 which has a function value() that returns a CFT value, in this case the concatenated string "test123".

 # String .esc() and .unEsc()

-As was mentioned initially, CFT doesn't use backslash as an escape character.
+CFT does not use backslash as an escape character, instead it used the "^" ("hat") character.

-However, we still require a way of converting "difficult" strings to code, via synthesis.
+Synthesis required a way of converting "difficult" strings to code.
 For this purpose, the two functions String.esc() and String.unEsc() was created.